-Arguably the most comprehensive resource for information on straight razors is Straight Razor Place.
+Arguably the most comprehensive resource for information on straight razors is Sharp Razor Palace.
 With Wiki’s, FAQ’s, and forums on pretty much every aspect of straight razors, SRP is one place you should know about.

-Free texts about straight razor shaving include Chris Moss’ guide, Larry’s (from Whipped Dog) manual, and a vintage book on shaving at archve.org.
+Free texts about straight razor shaving include Chris Moss’ guide and a vintage book on shaving at archve.org.

 The Shaving Room (UK), Shave My Face, and Badger & Blade forums have active straight razor communities.
 Be sure to check out Sharpologist’s list of forums and blogs for more.